developerck/bb2moodle/README.md

 Conversion Tool can be  [download from here](https://developerck.com/wp-content/uploads/2020/02/reteach.zip) or  [https://github.com/adamzap/reteach](https://github.com/adamzap/reteach)

-or update version is available at :  [https://github.com/developerck/bb2moodle](https://github.com/developerck/bb2moodle)
+or update version is available at :  [https://github.com/developerck/bb2moodle](https://github.com/developerck/bb2moodle)  (just replace reteach by bb2moodle)
 Assuming that you are using linux environment.

 -   **Pre-requisite : python2 and pip is installed**